-- IMPROPER SURFACE PROFILE: Surface was not shot-blasted or abraded prior to applying membrane or the base coat was applied over epoxy primer after the 24 hour window. - MOISTURE: There was dew or other moisture on the surface that was coated. - CONTAMINATION FROM DUST, DIRT, ETC.: Coating over contaminated surfaces will lead to coating failures such as loss of bond. - INCOMPATIBLE MATERIALS: Materials that are incompatible with the coating will cause an array of issues including delamination. - THIN TOPCOAT APPLICATION: A final topcoat applied at insufficient coverage rates may delaminate and peel from the coating system.
+- Improper Surface Profile: Surface was not shot-blasted or abraded prior to applying membrane, or the base coat was applied over epoxy primer after the 24-hour window. - Contamination from Moisture: There was dew or other moisture on the surface that was coated. - Contamination from Dust, Dirt, Etc.: Coating over contaminated surfaces will lead to coating failures such as loss of bond. - Incompatible Materials: Materials that are incompatible with the coating will cause many issues including delamination. - Thin Topcoat Application: A final topcoat applied too thin may delaminate and peel from the coating system.

 - 1. Remove all loosely bonded material. - 2.
 If substrate is exposed, abrasion may be necessary. - 3.
 Clean repair area. - 4.
-Re-apply material as specified and per NEOGARD® recommendations.
+Re-apply material as specified and per Neogard recommendations.

-- IMPROPER SURFACE PROFILE: Substrate should be shot-blasted or abraded and cleaned prior to application of primer.
-Surface should ideally be shot-blasted to the required ICRI surface texture (CSP3 to CSP4) to remove surface contamination or concrete laitance and allow for optimal bonding.
+- Improper Surface Profile: Substrate should be shot-blasted or abraded and cleaned prior to application of primer.
+Shot-blast surface ICRI CSP3 to CSP4 to remove contamination or laitance, and for optimal bonding.
 Base coat must be applied within 24 hours of primer application.
-If base coat cannot be applied within 24 hours, clean and reapply primer or consult NEOGARD® Technical Services. - CONTAMINATION-Ensure deck is clean and dry prior to application of material. - INCOMPATIBLE MATERIALS: Perform field adhesion test prior to application of the coating when installing coating over existing coating system.
-See Field Adhesion Testing in Support Information section of this manual. - Apply coating at specified rates and per NEOGARD® recommendations.
+If base coat cannot be applied within 24 hours, clean and re-apply primer. - Contamination: Ensure deck is clean and dry prior to application of material. - Incompatible Materials: Perform field adhesion test prior to application of the coating when installing coating over existing coating system.
+See the Field Adhesion Testing section of this guide. - Apply coating at specified rates and per Neogard recommendations.